MarcvdSluys/han-ese-ops-arch-rpi/README.md

-# Arch RPi #
+# HAN-ESE-OPS-Arch-Rpi #

-Code for Arch Linux on the Raspberry Pi, in the context of the Final Assignment for HAN ESE OPS.
+Arch Linux Raspberry Pi stuff (Python, shell and system service) for the Operating Systems (OPS) course for Embedded-systems engineering (ESE) at the HAN University of Applied Sciences in Arnhem, the Netherlands.